SoftwareAG/c8y-docs/content/dtm.md

 weight: 40
 ---

-Use the Digital twin manager application as a customizable solution to create and manage assets through a digital representation in the Cumulocity IoT platform.
+Use the Digital twin manager application as a customizable solution to create and manage assets through a digital representation in the {{< product-c8y-iot >}} platform.